Distortions81/EbitUI/README.md

 A simple UI library written in [Go](https://go.dev/) for [Ebitengine](https://ebitengine.org/).

 ## Development is just begining.
 Don't use this unless you are insane.
+## TO DO: Pretty much the whole thing.

 ![Screenshot of some basic code and a basic window](example.png)

 ## seGUI.Start()